State of digital design in the hospitality industry

 Tell your story with Organized Chaos technique

-You need to tell your story in a way that it easy to digest, but also irritates users visual tastebuds to a point where his appetite for travel starts to grow.
+You need to tell your story in a way that is easy to digest but also irritates the user's visual tastebuds to a point where his appetite for travel starts to grow.
 Since the attention span of an average user is short (we remember, right?), we need to keep in mind that nobody reads texts on the websites anymore.
-We “scan” it, our brain “skims” texts – and in order to help our brain actually to get it, website needs to provide us with simple visual anchors.
+We “scan” it, our brain “skims” texts – and in order to help our brain actually to get it, the website needs to provide us with simple visual anchors.

 Questions to ask yourself: